jtongchenzip/wp1101/final/README.md

    (4) create a bucket called `temp`

 ### How to use Hackathon Online Judge?

+If you're running the project at local, go to `http://localhost:3006`.
+Or if you want to use the deployed version, go to `https://hackathon.judge.nanami.one`.

 #### For Student
 1. Login with username : `student`, password : `wp1101student` or register an account